Ericliu001/async-expandable-list/README.md

         android:layout_width="match_parent"
         android:layout_height="match_parent"/>
 ```
+2. Populating data

-1. find the AsyncExpandableListView and call setCallbacks() and supply an AsyncExpandableListViewCallbacks instance to the view.
+    * find the AsyncExpandableListView and call setCallbacks() and supply an AsyncExpandableListViewCallbacks instance to the view.
 The callbacks will handle the creation of ViewHolders and binding data to the ViewHolders.
-2. In particular the ```java void onStartLoadingGroup(int groupOrdinal); ``` method in the AsyncExpandableListViewCallbacks will be triggered on the header item click events, which gives the client a changes to trigger loading sub-item data calls here.
+    * In particular the ```java void onStartLoadingGroup(int groupOrdinal); ``` method in the AsyncExpandableListViewCallbacks will be triggered on the header item click events, which gives the client a changes to trigger loading sub-item data calls here.
 When the call comes back, the client should call the method ```java onFinishLoadingGroup(mGroupOrdinal, items);``` on the AsyncExpandableListView instance to display the data as well as updating UI.
-3. The steps to add groups is the same as CollectionView mentioned above, but we don't need to add sub-items to groups at this step, as the code snippet showed below:
+    * The steps to add groups is the same as CollectionView mentioned above, but we don't need to add sub-items to groups at this step, as the code snippet showed below:
 ```java
  inventory = CollectionView.Inventory.newInstance();